nirkaufman/ai-engineering-training-ref/ref/docs/5_classification.md

 ## Step 1: Setting Up the Environment

-First, let's create a file named `classification-action.ts` in the `server` directory:
+First, let's create a file named `classification-action.ts` in the `server` directory and import the necessary dependencies: